Editor Article Writer

 5. Vitamin E

-Vitamin E is a fat-soluble vitamin which is mostly stored within the liver and fatty tissues.
+Vitamin E is a fat-soluble vitamin that is mostly stored within the liver and fatty tissues.
 It is not produced naturally by the body and tends to get accumulated upon consumption, which increases the possibility of excess.

 If you often wonder why you are anemic, confused or depressed, the simple answer may be that you are vitamin B6 deficient!
 This vitamin helps to boost the immune system and maintain nervous system function.
 A deficiency of vitamin B6 can also result in dermatitis, convulsions and can leave individuals at a greater risk of developing heart disease later in life.
 However, an excess of vitamin B6 can result in severe nerve damage.

-Next time you decide to pay a visit to the clinic to grab some over the counter flu meds, think again!
+Next time you decide to pay a visit to the clinic to grab some over-the-counter flu meds, think again!
 Staying at home and treating yourself to a fresh glass of orange juice would be a better choice!
-The vitamin C present in citrus fruits such as orange and grapefruit not only rids you of your common cold, but also protects you against cardiovascular disease, skin wrinkling and eye problems.
+The vitamin C present in citrus fruits such as orange and grapefruit not only rids you of your common cold, but also protects you against cardiovascular disease, skin wrinkling, and eye problems.
 It is an antioxidant, participates in various metabolic processes, increases the body's ability to withstand stress.
 A sufficient supply of vitamin C activates the body's defenses.
-Symptoms of vitamin C deficiency may include dry skin, nosebleeds and a delay in wound healing.
+Symptoms of vitamin C deficiency may include dry skin, nosebleeds, and a delay in wound healing.
 However, an excess of this vitamin may result in digestive problems such as diarrhea.

 Vitamin D is good for bones and teeth.
 It regulates the amount of calcium and phosphate in the body and supports cardiovascular and lung health.
-A diet which is lacking vitamin D causes weak bones, reduces immunity and causes a disease called rickets in children.
+A diet which is lacking vitamin D causes weak bones, reduces immunity, and causes a disease called rickets in children.